I. O. Evans

-Idrisyn Oliver Evans (1894–1977) was an Orange Free State-born editor and writer.
+Idrisyn Oliver Evans (1894–1977) was an editor and writer from the Orange Free State.
 He lived in the UK from an early age, and was a UK civil servant from 1912.
 He retired in 1956, but continued working as an editor.

 Evans was noted as a translator of the works of Jules Verne.
 He also wrote about inventions, and penned historical novels featuring inventions.
 In 1966, Evans edited a work called Science Fiction through the Ages.